VarboxInternational/docs/file-uploads.md

 > - Viewing the uploaded file for the model record
 > - Cropping an uploaded image for the model record

-Let's say you have a `App\Post` model and you want to support uploading an `image` for each model record inside the `VarBox Admin`.
+Let's say you have a `App\Post` model and you want to support uploading an `image` for each model record inside the Varbox Admin.
 All you have to do is use the `uploader()` method inside your admin form:

 ```php